-The current members of our compensation committee are Dr. Beck, Ms. George and Mr. Kishbauch.
-Mr. Kishbauch is the chair of the compensation committee.
+The members of our compensation committee are Mr. Bate and Dr. Galakatos.
+Dr. Galakatos is the chair of the compensation committee.
 Our compensation committee assists our Board of Directors in the discharge of its responsibilities relating to the compensation of our executive officers.
-The compensation committee met seven times during 2018.
+The compensation committee met four times during 2015.
 The compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our Board of Directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing the evaluation of senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our Board of Directors with respect to director compensation; and - preparing the compensation committee report required by SEC rules, if applicable.
+- reviewing and approving, or making recommendations to our board with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing the evaluation of senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board with respect to director compensation; - · reviewing and making recommendations to the Board of Directors relating to management succession planning; and - preparing the compensation committee report required by SEC rules, if applicable.

-We believe that the composition of our compensation committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
-Our Board of Directors has determined that Dr. Beck, Ms. George and Mr. Kishbauch are independent as independence is currently defined in applicable Nasdaq listing standards and SEC rules and regulations.
+We believe that the composition of our compensation committee meets the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
+Our Board of

+Directors has determined that Mr. Bate and Dr. Galakatos are independent as independence is currently defined in applicable NASDAQ listing standards and SEC rules and regulations.

-The compensation committee engaged Radford, an AON Hewitt company, as its compensation consultant during the fiscal year ended December 31, 2018.
+The compensation committee engaged Radford, an AON Hewitt company, as its compensation consultant during the fiscal year ended December 31, 2015.
 Our compensation committee considered the relationship that Radford has with us, the members of our Board of Directors and our executive officers.
-Based on the committee's evaluation, the compensation committee has determined that no conflicts of interest exist between our company and Radford.
+Based on the committee's evaluation, the compensation committee has determined that Radford is serving as an independent and conflict-free advisor to the committee.

-Radford assisted the committee in conducting a competitive compensation assessment for our executive officers for the fiscal year ended December 31, 2018.
-In evaluating the total compensation of our executive officers, the compensation committee, with the assistance of Radford, established a peer group of 15 publicly traded companies in the biopharmaceutical industry that was selected based on companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to ours.
-Certain of the peer companies previously included in our peer group were excluded from the current peer group analysis because at the time of the analysis these companies had market capitalizations in excess of \$250 million or no longer had late phase 2 or early phase 3 programs.
-Radford identified new companies for our peer group analysis with market values in closer proximity to our market value, with similar public trading tenure, stage of development, and number of employees.
+Radford assisted the committee in conducting a competitive compensation assessment for our executive officers and non-employee directors for the fiscal year ended December 31, 2015.
+In evaluating the total compensation of our executive officers and non-employee directors, the compensation committee, with the assistance of Radford, established a peer group of 20 publicly traded companies in the biopharmaceutical industry that was selected based on companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to

-The peer group for our executive benchmarking as approved by the compensation committee for 2018 was comprised of the following companies:
+The peer group for our executive and director compensation benchmarking as approved by the compensation committee for 2015 was comprised of the following companies:

-Akari Therapeutics aTyr Pharma, Inc. Capricor Therapeutics, Inc. Cellular Biomedicine Group Cidara Therapeutics Eiger BioPharmaceuticals Endocyte Fate Therapeutics Immune Design Corp.
-Matinas BioPharma Holdings, Inc. Proteon Therapeutics, Inc. Pulmatrix Trevena, Inc. Vital Therapies, Inc.
+Aerie Pharmaceuticals, Inc. Akebia Therapeutics, Inc. aTyr Pharma Inc. BIND Therapeutics, Inc. Capricor Therapeutics, Inc. Cellular Biomedicine Group, Inc. ChemoCentryx, Inc.

+Concert Pharmaceuticals, Inc.

+Endocyte, Inc.

+Epizyme, Inc.

+Fate Therapeutics, Inc.

+Genocea Biosciences Inc.

+GlycoMimetics, Inc.